joshapeterson/My-Portfolio/misinformation-detection-project/README.md

 Shahi, G. K., Dirkson, A., & Majchrzak, T. A. (2021).
 An exploratory study of COVID-19 misinformation on Twitter.
 Online Social Networks and Media, 22(100104), 100104. doi:10.1016/j.osnem.2020.100104

-*Note: These are all datasets containing labeled tweets that I hydrated using the tweet IDs*

 ## Author

 Joshua Peterson